-- The R2 Code of Practices V2.0 (effective 10/5/2020) contains requirements for client organizations, Certification Bodies such as PJR, and Accreditation Bodies.
-Some key changes and/or requirements (compared to R2:2013) include but are not limited to: - Contract/readiness reviews are required prior to Stage 1 (amongst other types of) audits, to ensure eligibility of a Candidate Facility for R2v3 certification.
-(This constitutes PJR's Contract Validation process.) - Changes were made to the certification structure for multiple facilities or locations, as well as the addition of a requirement to sample each facility/location during every audit (multi-site sampling is no longer permitted). - Up to one Surveillance audit per 3-year cycle may be audited virtually. - Evidence of correction for both minor and major NCRs will be required within 30 days. - Remote or on-site revisits will be required to verify effective implementation of corrective actions for both minor and major NCRs. - R2 Allowances have been removed and cannot be applied to R2v3 certifications.
+- The R2 Code of Practices contains requirements for client organizations, Certification Bodies such as PJR, and Accreditation Bodies.
+Some key changes and/or requirements (compared to R2:2013) include but are not limited to: - Contract/readiness reviews are required prior to Stage 1 and R2v3 transition audits, to ensure eligibility of a Candidate Facility for R2v3 certification.
+(This constitutes PJR's "Contract Validation" process.) - Changes were made to the certification structure for multiple facilities or locations, as well as the addition of a requirement to sample each facility/location during every audit (multi-site sampling is no longer permitted). - Up to one Surveillance audit per 3-year cycle may be audited virtually. - Evidence of correction for both minor and major NCRs will be required within a specified timeframe in order to avoid suspension. - Remote or on-site revisit audits will be required to verify effective implementation of corrective actions for both minor and major NCRs. - R2 Allowances have been removed and cannot be applied to R2v3 certifications.